 Will I Have any Free Time While Workamping at Amazon?

-Although full-time seasonal employees are expected to work overtime, you will still have days off.
+Although full-time, seasonal employees have to work overtime, you will still have days off.
 During peak season, full-time workers can work between 50 and 60 hours each week (10 or 12-hour shifts) depending on demand and location and typically have at least one day off.

 I hope this article helped you get a feel for what it’s like to be an Amazon CamperForce employee.
 Is it right for you and your RV lifestyle?